appacademy/SWEO-Part-Time-Resources/3-Module/4-week/2-day/README.md

 ## A promise comes in one of three states

 - resolved : a promise that has completed successfully
-- rejected : a promise that is fails to complete
+- rejected : a promise that has failed to complete
 - pending : a promise that is not yet resolved nor rejected

 ---

 ### Key functional notes

-- A promise can only succeed or fail once: callbacks will not be invoked multiple times.
+- A promise can only succeed or fail once: callbacks will not be invoked multiple times

 - A promise cannot change its state from fulfilled to rejected or vice-versa

-- A promise is a JavaScript Class and has methods, ie .then()
+- A promise is a JavaScript class and has methods, ie .then()

 ---

 ## Creating your own promises

-If your async function does not automatically return a promise, like setTimeout/setInterval, you can use the promise constructor.
+If your async function does not automatically return a promise, like setTimeout/setInterval, you can use the promise constructor

-Some asyc code, like fetch(), returns a promise by default.
-You would NOT use the promise constructor in that case!
+Some async code, like fetch(), returns a promise by default.
+You would NOT use the promise constructor in that case

 ```js
 const wait = (seconds) => {